Shimanti/recipes/README.md

 # Indian Cookbook

-- scraped a PDF Indian Cookbook for recipes using Python
+- React front-end to pull recipes from my Mom's Indian Cookbook
-- put all recipes into an API
+- Pulls from an API
-- used React to pull the recipes into a front-end
+- API was pulled from a 1996 20-page PDF cookbook